 Cleanfill, which complies with the 2002 MfE Guide and Canterbury Land and Water Regional Plan definition, will be brought to the site from suitable locations and will be placed on floor and pushed up to finish height by a loader.
-Fill will then be track-rolled to achieve greater compaction.
+Fill will then be track-rolled, or an alternative method, to achieve greater compaction.